thackl/gggenomes/README.md

 # gggenomes <img src="man/figures/logo-smaller.png" align="right" />

-## A grammer of graphics for comparative genomics
+## A grammar of graphics for comparative genomics

-gggenomes is an extension of [ggplot2](https://ggplot2.tidyverse.org/) allowing you to creating informative genomic maps from biological sequence data with ease.
+gggenomes is an extension of [ggplot2](https://ggplot2.tidyverse.org/) allowing you to create informative genomic maps from biological sequence data with ease.
 It builds on the power of and ggplot2 and [tidyverse](https://www.tidyverse.org/) adding dedicated geoms, position adjustments, and dplyr-style verbs to construct your perfect plot.
 Because